TrojanFighter/Groove/README.md

 # Groove

 A WebSockets transport layer for Mirror.
-In case you've made your way here, this project is in development and is not fully implemented yet.
+WebGL is fully supported (for Mirror clients).
+Please try to break it.

 ## Features